 SaaS is a good choice for businesses of all sizes who want to focus their resources on building their businesses and not on infrastructure, maintenance and security.
 SaaS can support B2C, B2B and hybrid businesses across industries, even those with specific business needs requiring some customization.

 If SaaS sounds like the right fit for your business, keep reading to learn about some of the major SaaS players in the business.

 BigCommerce is one of the leading Open SaaS ecommerce platforms for mid-market and enterprise brands.
-It has all the benefits associated with multi-tenant SaaS — being hosted on behalf of businesses, lower total cost of ownership and faster go-to-market time — coupled with platform-wide APIs that enable businesses to customise their sites and integrate with external applications and services.
+It has all the benefits associated with multi-tenant SaaS — being hosted on behalf of businesses, lower total cost of ownership and faster go-to-market time — coupled with platform-wide APIs that enable businesses to customize their sites and integrate with external applications and services.
 The platform’s drag-and-drop PageBuilder makes it user-friendly to edit without coding, and both B2B and B2C companies across 150 countries and numerous industries use BigCommerce to create beautiful, engaging ecommerce stores.

 Shopify offers a number of themes and can make it easy to get a simple store off the ground quickly.
-There are over one million merchants using the platform, however those with large catalogues may want to avoid it, as Shopify and Shopify Plus (the Enterprise version) both have a strict option and variant caps per product.
-By comparison, BigCommerce is built for big catalogues.
+There are over one million merchants using the platform, however those with large catalogs may want to avoid it, as Shopify and Shopify Plus (the Enterprise version) both have a strict option and variant caps per product.
+By comparison, BigCommerce is built for big catalogs.
 You can add up to 600 SKUs per product compared to the 100 SKUs per product cap of Shopify and Shopify Plus.

 Salesforce Commerce Cloud.